 Litotes make an understatement by using a negative to emphasize a positive.
-In this rhetorical device, a double negative is often used for effect.
+In examples of litotes, a double negative is often used for effect.
 So saying someone is "not a bad singer" actually means you enjoyed hearing them sing.

 A metaphor is a type of implied comparison that compares two things by stating one is the other.
-"Your eyes are the windows of your soul" means you "see" someone's emotional state by looking into their expressive eyes-eyes are not literally windows.
+An example of a metaphor would be "Your eyes are the windows of your soul," which means you “see" someone's emotional state by looking into their expressive eyes — eyes are not literally windows.

 Metonymy is a type of metaphor where something being compared is referred to by something closely associated with it.
-For example, writers often refer to the "power of the pen" to convey the idea that the written word can inspire, educate, and inform.
+An example of metonymy would be when writers often refer to the "power of the pen" to convey the idea that the written word can inspire, educate and inform.
 A pen has no power as an inanimate object, but the writer's words can reach a broad audience.

-Onomatopoeia refers to words that imitate the sound they describe, such as "plunk," "whiz," or "pop."
+Onomatopoeia refers to words that imitate the sound they describe.
+Examples of onomatopoeia are “plunk,” “whiz” or “pop.”
 This type of figurative language is often used in poetry because it conveys specific images to the reader based on universal experiences.
-We are all familiar with the "squeal" of tires as a vehicle stops abruptly or the "jingle" of car keys in your pocket.
+We are all familiar with the “squeal" of tires as a vehicle stops abruptly or the “jingle” of car keys in your pocket.

-An oxymoron creates a two-word paradox-such as "near miss" or "seriously funny."
+An oxymoron creates a two-word paradox.
+"Near miss" or "seriously funny" are examples of oxymorons.
 An oxymoron is sometimes called a contradiction in terms and is most often used for dramatic effect.

 Parallelism uses words or phrases with a similar structure.
-"Like father, like son" is an example of a popular phrase demonstrating parallelism.
+"Like father, like son" is an example of parallelism in a popular phrase.
 This technique creates symmetry and balance in your writing.

-A simile directly compares one object to another.
-"He smokes like a chimney" is one example.
-Similes are often confused with metaphors, but the main difference is that a simile uses "like" or "as" to make a comparison and a metaphor simply states the comparison.
+A simile directly compares one object to another using "like" or "as."
+"He smokes like a chimney" is one example of a simile.
+Similes are often confused with metaphors, but metaphors do not use "like" or "as" in their comparisons.

 An understatement makes an idea less important than it really is.
-"The hurricane disrupted traffic a little" would be an understatement because hurricanes cause millions of dollars in damage and can lead to injuries or fatalities.
+"The hurricane disrupted traffic a little" would be an example of an understatement because hurricanes cause millions of dollars in damage and can lead to injuries or fatalities.